 For the rest of this article, I’m going to refer to short term rentals as “BnB” properties.

-Why Taxes on BnB and Short-Term Rentals Are Different then a Regular Rental Property (Don’t Fall for The Trap!)
+Why Taxes on BnB and Short-Term Rentals Are Different than a Regular Rental Property (Don’t Fall for The Trap!)

 You likely already know that there are tax benefits to owning rental real estate.
 Tax strategies regarding rental property are numerous and sometimes exotic.
 Rental income is often reduced to $0 ultimately eliminating your tax liability caused by that rental income.
 This of course lowers your effective tax rate (since you are receiving tax-free income) which means you are keeping more of your dollars.
 That’s the goal right?